MP with heinous allegations against him safe under PM's protective shield: Rahul Gandhi on wrestlers' issue | Politics

 - India

-The Congress slammed the Centre on Friday over ''inaction'' against outgoing Wrestling Federation of India (WFI) chief Brij Bhushan Sharan Singh, with Rahul Gandhi saying while daughters who won international medals are pleading for justice on the streets, a member of Parliament who has ''heinous allegations'' against him is safe under the prime minister's ''protective shield''.
+The Congress slammed the Centre on Friday over ''inaction'' against outgoing Wrestling Federation of India (WFI) chief Brij Bhushan Sharan Singh, with Rahul Gandhi saying while daughters who won international medals are pleading for justice on the streets, a member of Parliament who has ''heinous allegations'' against him is safe under Prime Minister Narendra Modi's ''protective shield''.

+Congress president Mallikarjun Kharge also attacked Modi, alleging that while medal winners and daughters have been demanding justice for months, the prime minister is ''silent'' and his government's ''ecosystem is defending'' the accused MP.

 The two FIRs registered by the Delhi Police against the outgoing WFI chief on the basis of complaints from six women wrestlers and the father of a minor narrate several alleged instances of sexual harassment, inappropriate touching, groping, stalking and intimidation by Singh at different times and places, including in foreign countries, over a decade.